Special Region of Yogyakarta: Administrative divisions

-The Special Region of Yogyakarta (provincial level) is subdivided into four regencies (kabupaten) and one city (kota):
+The Special Region of Yogyakarta (provincial level) is subdivided into four regencies (kabupaten) and one city (kota), and divided further into districts (kapanewon or kemantren in the city of Yogyakarta) and villages (rural kalurahan or urban kelurahan, doublet); these are listed below, with their areas and their population at the 2000, 2010 and 2020 Censuses, with their official estimates as at mid-2024.

-Located within the Special Region of Yogyakarta, the city of Yogyakarta is known as a center of classical Javanese fine art and culture such as batik, ballet, drama, music, poetry, and puppet shows.
-It is also one of Indonesia's most renowned centers of higher education.
-At the city's center is the Sultan's palace called the Kraton.
-While the city sprawls in all directions from the Kraton, the core of the modern city is to the north.
+Located within the Special Region of Yogyakarta, the city of Yogyakarta is known as a center of classical Javanese fine art and culture, such as batik, ballet, drama, music, poetry, and shadow puppetry.
+It is also one of Indonesia's most renowned centres of higher education.
+At the city's core is the Sultan's palace, the Kraton.
+While the city sprawls outward in all directions from the Kraton, the "modern" centre of the city is located to the north.

+The Special Region forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Yogyakarta S.R.
+Electoral District consists of all of the 4 regencies in the province, together with the city of Yogyakarta, and elects 8 members to the People's Representative Council.